-We get asked a lot about how to deal with remote or virtual teams, especially of they are located in different time zones.
+We get asked a lot about what are the best ways to manage remote teams, especially if they are located in different time zones.
 One of our main clients has team members in The Philippines as well as Mexico.

 If you manage teams that are not within meeting distance, how can you keep the morale and momentum going so that they and you produce the best possible results?

 Plan real time meetings so everyone knows when they are expected to chip in with ideas and reports.
-If possible, plan a regular conference call for all team members, or at least those who need specific information.
+If possible, plan a regular video or conference call for all team members, or at least those who need specific information.
 Then plan specific follow-up times to discuss the plans for each individual.

 And remember that virtual rewards must be tailored to virtual employees who don’t have the extra job perks that people in the ‘home’ country might enjoy.

 If you’re looking to improve your skills further we’ve got a number of different Online Management Training Options that can help.
 Please check out our ILM & CPD accredited ILM Assured Online Course or our FREE Online Management training video course.
 If there are a number of you we can design and create a Management Skills Webinar based around the topics that you need.

 Updated on: 8 April, 2020